01-edu/public/subjects/java/checkpoints/config-protector/README.md

 ### Instructions

-Create a class `ConfigProtector` that provides a method to hide sensitive data in a configuration file using regex.
+Create a class `ConfigProtector` that provides a method to hide sensitive data in a configuration file using `Regex`.
 The method should replace sensitive values with asterisks.
 The configuration file will be provided as a string, and the keys for the sensitive data will be given in a list.

 ### Expected Class